apache/dubbo-samples/2-advanced/dubbo-samples-dubbo/README.md

 # Dubbo Protocol Example

-This example shows how to use Dubbo Spring Boot Starter to develop Dubbo application.
-For the underlying RPC protocol, we are using triple and at the same time, we use java interface as the way to define service.
-It's a more convenient way to develop Dubbo application if there's no cross-language communication requirement.

-Please refer to
-* [the official documentation](https://dubbo.apache.org/zh-cn/overview/quickstart/java/spring-boot/) for more details of developing Dubbo with Spring Boot.
-* [dubbo-samples-spring-boot-idl](../dubbo-samples-spring-boot-idl) for how to use IDL(Protobuf) together with triple protocol.
+This example shows how to use dubbo tcp protocol to communicate.
+For pure rpc protocol demonstration, this example does not rely on any registry center.

 ## Modules
 * interface, provides Dubbo service definition